criway/javascript30/coursesNotes/how_git_works.md

 	What is the difference between branches and tags?
 		A tag is like a branch that does not move.
 So if we make new commits, the branch will point to the latest commit but the tag will remain pointing to its original commit.

+-GIT IS A DISTRIBUTED VERSION CONTROL SYSTEM
+	When we use "clone" command, git adds a few lines to our configuration repo .git\config Each git repo, can remember info about other copies which we call "remote".
+	Git defines a default remote repo "origin", and also a branch called "master" that maps over the master branch of the remote.
+	"git branch --all" shows all branches